httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 UAs SHOULD make their best effort to report Expect-CT failures to the `report-uri`, but they may fail to report in exceptional conditions.
-For example, if connecting the `report-uri` itself incurs an Expect-CT failure or other certificate validation failure, the UA MUST cancel the connection.
+For example, if connecting to the `report-uri` itself incurs an Expect-CT failure or other certificate validation failure, the UA MUST cancel the connection.
 Similarly, if Expect-CT Host A sets a `report-uri` referring to Expect-CT Host B, and if B sets a `report-uri` referring to A, and if both hosts fail to comply to the UA's CT Policy, the UA SHOULD detect and break the loop by failing to